Actinolite is a rare translucent variety of chatoyant actinolite. It is an amphibole silicate that is sometimes

 Tiger's eye is a type of opaque macrocrystalline quartz with a fibrous structure.
 It typically displays chatoyant stripes, because structural fibers are crooked or bent.

 Pleochroism is very pronounced in iolite and is seen as three different color shades in the same stone; violet, yellow-gray and blue.

 Jadeite is found in most colors, including pure white, pink, brown, red, orange, violet, blue, black and a range of greens.

 Topaz is an important gem due to its hardness and high refractive index.
 Topaz comes in many colors and blue topaz is especially popular.

 Jasper is usually considered a type of chalcedony, however, scientists put it in a group by itself because of its grainy structure.

 One of the most versatile of gems, tourmaline is found in every color.
 It can show every tone from pastel to dark, and can display various colors in the same stone.

 Kunzite is the pale pink-violet to light-violet species of the mineral spodumene.
 Kunzite is named in honor of the mineralogist George F. Kunz.

-This green species of garnet was discovered in 1967 by British geologist Campbell R. Bridges in the bush along the frontier between Kenya and Tanzania.
+The green species of garnet known as tsavorite was discovered in 1967 by British geologist Campbell R. Bridges in the bush along the frontier between Kenya and Tanzania.

 Kyanite is a layered crystal with a vitreous to almost pearly luster that is usually found in a sapphire-like blue color.

 Turquoise, the blue cousin of lapis lazuli, has been known and valued for thousands of years.
 The early mines in Sinai, Egypt, were already worked out in 2000 B.C.

 Labradorite is a member of the plagioclase feldspar group and displays a distinctive schiller in lustrous metallic tints.

 Variscite is a relatively rare type of phosphate mineral.
 High quality specimens are used as gemstones and for carvings.
 Variscite is colored by traces of chromium.

 Lapis lazuli has been used for thousands of years in jewelry and ornamental objects.
 The unique deep blue color has never lost its attraction.

 Verdite is light to dark-green serpentine rock that is often spotted or variegated.
 Most specimens come from South Africa and Zimbabwe.